Advice > Consulting

 Tip #10: Read up on business events

 To pass a case interview, you don't necessarily need to be up to date on the latest business deals, but you can sometimes impress the interviewer if you bring in real-world knowledge.
 "I recommend to candidates that they try and know a bit about everything.
-Understanding current business and economic trends can help," says Adrian (ex-BCG interviewer).
+Understanding current business and economic trends will help," says Adrian (ex-BCG interviewer).

 Tip #11: Do targeted drills as well as mocks